bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Homework Grading
 Homework will be approximately weekly and is due at 11:59pm on the specified date.
 You will submit your homework assignments on Canvas.

 We will still accept late homework up to 48 hours after the original due date, but with up to a 2 point penalty (25%).
-For _homework assignments only_, you may request a waiver of this penalty (via a form provided on each assignment's description page on Canvas) subject to the following rules:
+For _homework assignments only_, you may request a waiver of this penalty (via a form provided at the bottom of each assignment page) subject to the following rules:

 1. Requests *must* be made at least 24 hours in advance of the deadline of the assignment.
 2. You may not request extensions on consecutive assignments.

 There will be no exceptions to this policy.
+Once you are granted an extension, it cannot be voided unless it is more than 24 hours from the assignment deadline.
 If you find yourself needing extra time on assignments every week, please reach out to Prof. Bain.

 Homework is graded on the following scale: